Skip to content

 Home » Lubbock’s Art District: The Heart of Downtown

 Talent is alive and well in Texas’ first cultural arts district.
+The diverse culture of Lubbock was the seed that caused the city to flourish into the thriving arts scene it is today, earning its moniker as the Hub City.
 Located in the heart of Lubbock, the cultural district houses the Charles Adams Gallery and Charles Adams Studio Project (CASP), LHUCA, the Buddy Holly Hall of Performing Arts and Sciences, which is scheduled to open this fall and the monthly arts event, First Friday Art Trail (FFAT).
 Studies have shown that cities with a thriving downtown coupled with a cultural arts scene are more attractive to businesses and those looking to relocate.

 The Lubbock Economic Development Alliance (LEDA) and Market Lubbock, Inc. have partnered with organizations in the cultural art district such as the Charles Adams Gallery/CASP in granting funding for art programs, facility improvements and making investments into the West Texas artists.
 For more information on LEDA’s investments into the local talent among our community, click here